2023 Jacksonville mayoral election: Fundraising

 As of December, Cumber and Davis held a wide lead in fundraising; Davis led with $4.5 million on hand while Cumber had $2.8 million.
 Al Ferraro lagged behind with $240,000.
 Among the Democrats, Donna Deegan had the most cash on hand with $590,000, while Audrey Gibson followed with $250,000.

 Endorsements

 In March 2023, flyers were distributed at polling places in northwest Jacksonville that listed candidates purportedly endorsed by former U.S. Representative Corrine Brown in the Jacksonville primary elections.
 The flyer recommended a Democratic candidate in every race except the mayoral race, where it recommended Republican LeAnna Cumber.
 Brown, a Democrat, claimed the flyers were fake and said that she had not endorsed any candidates yet, though she said there were "very qualified Democrats in the race for Mayor."

 Polling

+Results

+The Republican candidates combined for roughly 51% of the vote, while the Democrats combined for 48%.
+This was the highest first-round combined vote share for Democrats in a Jacksonville mayoral race since the 1995 election.

+Runoff

+Endorsements

+Endorsements in bold were made after the first round.